 First things first.
 What is a hangover, and what causes a hangover in the first place?

-A hangover is the unpleasant physical symptoms experienced after drinking too much alcohol, such as sensitivity to light and sound, headaches, nausea, fatigue, dehydration, and body aches and more.
+A hangover is the unpleasant physical symptoms experienced after drinking too much alcohol, such as sensitivity to light and sound, headaches, nausea, fatigue, dehydration, body aches, and more.

 These symptoms are caused by a combination of factors, including dehydration, body toxins accumulation, low blood sugar levels, and disruption of natural sleep cycles.